ideo/avocado/README.md

 [![](https://github.com/trive/avocado/raw/master/Other/logo.png "Click to download Avocado")](https://github.com/ideo/avocado/raw/master/Other/Avocado.zip)
 <a href="https://developer.apple.com/register/index.action" target="_blank"><img src="https://github.com/trive/avocado/raw/master/Other/step1.png"/></a><a href="http://origami.facebook.com/quartzcomposer/" target="_blank"><img src="https://github.com/trive/avocado/raw/master/Other/step2.png"/></a><a href="https://github.com/ideo/avocado/raw/master/Other/Avocado.zip" target="_blank"><img src="https://github.com/trive/avocado/raw/master/Other/step3.png"/></a>

-Avocado is an interaction design toolkit built at [IDEO](http://www.ideo.com).
-Avocado enables designers to make quick interactive prototypes without writing a line of code.
-Avocado builds on top of Facebook's Origami framework to provide ready-to-use patches that can be easily combined to create fully customized prototypes.
+Avocado is an open source interaction design toolbox built by​ [IDEO](http://www.ideo.com).​ It ​enables designers to make quick interactive prototypes without writing a line of code.​ ​Built on top of Facebook's Origami framework, Avocado provides ready-to-use patches that can be easily combined to create fully-customized prototypes.​

+We're always in search of ways to collaborate and build more effectively​ at IDEO, and this library is an experiment that helps us be lean when prototyping interactions.
+We hope Avocado can be of use to you, and please feel free to share your ideas here on GitHub ​or​ tweet to [@AvocadoByIDEO​](https://twitter.com/AvocadoByIDEO).​